CZEMacLeod/C3D.Extensions.Aspire.IISExpress/README.md

 Traces show the request span of the core app, the proxy request, and the framework processing.

-## Debugging
+# Debugging
-Because Aspire doesn't natively know how to attach the debugger to IIS Express, two techniques can be used.
+Because Aspire doesn't natively know how to attach the debugger to IIS Express, when adding an IISExpressProject, the `VisualStudioDebug` mechanism will be enabled by default with `DebugMode.VisualStudio`.

-These can be set with one of
+This can be overridden with one of
 ```cs
 	.WithDebugger()
 	.WithDebugger(DebugMode.None)